Calvindd2f/Proactive-Issues/Office/Outlook/Sentas_wrong_sentfolder.md

       PS C:> Disconnect-ExchangeOnline

-      Can also be done for 'Send on behalf of
++Can also be done for 'Send on behalf of.
++UserB in this scenario ; is a user mailbox that has been delegated and not a shard mailbox